SS Mopang: Sinking

 Mopang sailed from New York at the end of May 1921 for the Near East.
-On June 9 she passed Gibraltar and arrived at Constantinople on June 17.
+On June 9 she passed Gibraltar and arrived at İstanbul on June 17.
 The freighter was under command of captain A. C. Hager and had a crew of 39.
 The steamship unloaded the bulk of her cargo there and after refilling her bunkers sailed out into Black Sea having on board approximately 650 tons of cargo.
 The ship arrived in view of Burgas in the early morning of June 30.
 Mopang then proceeded to enter the Burgas Bay, but at approximately 05:30 when she was 1.7 nmi off Megalo Nisi light, she hit an old World War I-era naval mine.
 The contact with mine happened between No. 1 and No. 2 holds and an explosion that followed tore a huge hole in the steamer's hull.
 The crew hastily abandoned the vessel, which filled up quickly with water and after listing on her starboard side sank bow first approximately 5–6 minutes after the explosion in about 13 fathom of water.
 There were no casualties and the entire crew was rescued owing to close proximity to the shore and town of Sozopol.
 In July all crew members with the exception of the captain sailed back to the United States on board steamer SS Magnahelias.
 The captain stayed behind temporarily in an attempt to recover the ship's safe in case salvage operations would be ordered, however, USSB decided not to pursue them.